wilsonstls/KWrealtors/README.md

 Manager's in their portal can perform:

     List all active employees

     List all available properties for sale

     List properties by agent

-  List property by price from highest to lowest.
+    List properties by price from highest to lowest.

 Sample of ID & passw per job type: